Reading List

 Have you watched Succession?
 In four short seasons, the HBO series has cemented itself as one of the best television shows.
 The show follows the Roy family, the owners of a global media conglomerate, Waystar RoyCo, as they go through changes after the fearsome patriarch Logan Roy falls ill.
 His four children, Kendall, Roman, Shiv, and Connor are fighting for a piece of the empire – and their father’s love.
 It’s a darkly comic yet brutal study of privilege, power, capitalism, and familial trauma in a biting, meme-worthy corporate drama.

 The show ended its run this year and I’m already missing it!
 While I don’t often read books about rich people, this topic is a goldmine for drama.
-Succession is inspired by classics like The Godfather and King Lear, but there is plenty of other books that explore complex family dynasties and the seductive promises of wealth.
+Succession is inspired by classics like The Godfather and King Lear, but plenty of other books explore complex family dynasties and the seductive promises of wealth.

 Check out the books below and enjoy!